 The Australia-Indonesia Partnership Towards an Inclusive Society, or INKLUSI, is working to increase the participation of marginalised groups in, and their benefit from, Indonesia’s socio-cultural, economic and political development.

-INKLUSI is an 8-year (2021-2029) bilateral Australian and Indonesian Government program with a budget of up to AUD 120 million.
-It is partnering with 11 Indonesian civil society organisations, 8 research partner institutions and their networks across 33 provinces, >120 district/cities, >800 villages in Indonesia.
+INKLUSI is an eight-year partnership program between the Government of Indonesia and the Government of Australia (2021–2029), with a budget of up to AUD 120 million.
+In Phase 2 (2026–2029), the program partners with 10 Indonesian civil society organisations and their networks across 32 provinces, >100 districts/cities, and >600 villages in Indonesia.